-Anticipated Completion and Milestones: Infrastructure and Data are the first components that need to be made available and in place by June 2014.
-The first state agencies are expected to be using the new environment by June as well.
+Anticipated Completion and Milestones: Initial system completion by June 30, 2014.
+The first state agencies are expected to begin migrating their data into the system in July.
+The first 7 agencies are expected to have their data in the system by the end of December 2014.
 Participation of remaining state agencies and local government will be pursued in the second phase of the effort beginning in July 2014.
 Project Funding: There are no dedicated funds for this effort.
 A \$600,000 request for funding was initiated this budget cycle, but not approved.
 MnGeo is providing a full time Project Manager, administrative support, and some additional staffing.
 Staff from several State agencies have been assigned to this project.
 Other resources are expected to be made available by MN.IT Services when needed.

-Project Issues, Concerns and Risks: There is a great deal to accomplish by June 2014.
-To be successful, State agencies will need to actively participate in its development and use.
+Project Issues, Concerns and Risks: There is a great deal to accomplish by December 2014.
+To be successful, State agencies will need to actively participate in migrating their data into the system.